2017 New Democratic Party leadership election: Failed to qualify

 Candidates who declared their candidacies but were unable to complete the process of submitting their nomination forms and deposits to the party by the deadline of July 3, 2017:

 David Berlin

-Background

 David Berlin, 66, is the former editor and owner of the Literary Review of Canada and was the co-founder of the general interest magazine, The Walrus, as well as its editor from 2003 to 2004.
 He was the federal NDP's candidate in Toronto Centre in the 2000 federal election and was founder and leader of The Bridge Party of Canada, running as its candidate in University—Rosedale in the 2015 federal election.
 Declared candidacy and passed vetting by party but failed to submit deposit and/or sufficient nomination signatures by deadline.